 Gabriella made a useful Youtube Video on how to clean eyelash extensions using micellar water.

 Take a look!

-As micellar water is formulated with suspended spheres called micelles that hook onto dirt and oil from your makeup without breaking the bonds, it’s a great choice for eyelash extensions wearers.
+As micellar water is formulated with suspended spheres called micelles that hook onto dirt and oil from your makeup without breaking the adhesive bond, it’s a great choice for eyelash extension wearers.